-In the early 1990’s Curtis Deisgns discontinued its packraft line.
+In the early 1990s Curtis Deisgns discontinued its packraft line.
 The boats in circulation among outdoorspeople grew patchy, and it became increasingly clear that the aging designs needed improvement.
 Yet more and more people were returning from the wilderness grinning: this is fun.
-Conditions were prime for a new company to revive the packraft market–the only questions were who, and when.
+Conditions were prime for a new company to revive the packraft market–the only questions were who, where, and when.

 From 2002 to around 2014, the Alpacka brand was nearly synonymous with the word “packraft.”
 Alpacka’s stitched polyurethane-coated nylon single-chamber construction made boats that were light, packable and shockingly durable.
 Their packraft innovations included the first lightweight spray deck, first whitewater spray deck, first internal storage zipper, first whitewater cockpit, first extended-stern design, and more.
 Earlier companies’ packrafts were essentially miniaturized versions of conventional river rafts–Alpacka transformed these quirky little watercraft into sleek, tough, brightly-colored and purpose-built machines.

-Many Alaska aventurers, including Roman Dial, Luc Mehl, and Dick Griffith eagerly adopted and popularized Alpacka packrafts.
+Many Alaska aventurers, including Roman Dial, Luc Mehl, and Dick Griffith adopted and popularized Alpacka packrafts.
 In 2007 Hig Higman and Erin McKittrick completed an epic 4,000-mile packraft trip from Washington to Alaska’s Aleutian Islands, even using Alpacka’s boats as sleds during the winter.
 The videos, photos, stories and books from adventurers’ trips popularized the sport of packrafting and cemented Alpacka’s central position in it.

 Below is a timeline showing the packraft lines from several companies.
 I have only included established companies whose boats seem to be reasonably durable, packable, and appropriate for moving water.

-The well-regarded Canadian folding kayak maker Feathercraft began selling packrafts in 2010, with a boat oriented strongly toward whitewater.
-Unlike Alpacka’s models the BayLee packraft incorporated multiple chambers and a self-bailing floor.
+The well-regarded Canadian folding kayak maker Feathercraft began selling packrafts in 2010, with a boat oriented toward whitewater.
+Unlike Alpacka’s models at the time the BayLee packraft incorporated multiple chambers and a self-bailing floor.
 While they earned a reputation for solid workmanship, the BayLee was significantly heavier and more expensive than Alpacka’s boats, and did not include the option for a deck–an essential feature to keep boaters warm and dry on long trips.